The Objective

 The Project

-In 2018 Mark converted his garage into an office and had a small ensuite bathroom built above.
-Despite using a slimline wheelchair and a shower stool since the amputation, the bathroom is too small.
+In 2018, Mark converted his garage into an office and had a small ensuite bathroom built above.
+Despite him using a slimline wheelchair and a shower stool since the amputation, the bathroom is too small.
 This is making his life more hazardous because it increases his likelihood of falling.

-The project will make the bathroom bigger and allow Mark to use the facilities more easily.
-This will involve making the bathroom into a wet room with a large shower with a fold-down seat, as well as widening the room to make the bathroom more accessible.
+The project focused on making the bathroom bigger and allowing Mark to use the facilities more easily.
+This involved making the bathroom into a wet room with a large shower with a fold-down seat, as well as widening the room to make the bathroom more accessible.